Course Description

 Course Accreditation

-Graduates are eligible to join the the International Institute of Complimentary Therapies or the Small Animal and Equine Naturopathic Association as a full member.
+Graduates are eligible to join the International Institute of Complimentary Therapies or the Small Animal and Equine Naturopathic Association as a full member.
 Association accreditation and insurance to work as a professional in the industry as a qualified and industry recognised Canine Nutritionist.

 Course Fees

-Course Price: $4,000.00 (AUD$)
+Course Price: $4,500.00 (AUD$)

 Course Material